Hershey’s Old Fashioned Cocoa Fudge

 Now comes the hard part… beating…beating…and more beating.
 Yep…this is the only difficult step of the recipe.
 You need a good wooden spoon and a little elbow grease.
 Here are my tips for beating the fudge.

-In the picture above, I used a 9 x 9 dish.
+In the picture at the top of this post, I used a 9 x 9 dish.
 This makes a thinner fudge.
 So it’s really up to you whether you want nice thick pieces or thinner pieces of fudge.

 This fudge freezes beautifully.
 Make sure it’s in a sealed container.
 I place wax paper between the layers to prevent them from sticking together.
 Thaw on a countertop a few hours before serving, or thaw in the refrigerator if you like to eat it cold.